THE 6 COSTLY WEB DESIGN MISTAKES COMPANIES MAKE

-Studies have shown that 90% of surfers only ever look at the Homepage on their first visit to a website.
-To keep users on your site, the Homepage should specifically reference the content of your site, should have clear navigation, and should not take long to load (too many graphics and audio-visual content will slow download times that negatively affects your SEO).
+Studies have shown that 90% of surfers only ever look at the homepage on their first visit to a website.
+To keep users on your site, the homepage should specifically link to the content of your site, have clear navigation, and not take long to load (too many graphics and audio-visual content will slow download times that negatively affects your SEO).

 2) IGNORING YOUR AUDIENCE

-You must always be clear about WHO exactly your target audience is, or else you will not be able to build your site to accommodate their needs.
+You must always be clear about who exactly your target audience is.
+Otherwise, you will not be able to build your site to accommodate their needs.

 3) NOT OPTIMISING FOR CONVERSION